Home » Chicken Recipes » Stovetop Chicken and Dumplings in 30 Minutes

 • Increase the burner temperature and bring to a boil.

-• Meanwhile, in a medium sized mixing bowl, mix together the buttermilk baking mix and buttermilk.
+• Meanwhile, in a medium sized mixing bowl, mix together the buttermilk baking mix and buttermilk until a sift dough forms.

-• After all of the dumpling dough has been added, lower the heat to a gentle simmer and cover.
+• After all of the dumpling dough has been added, place the lid on top and turn the heat to low.
+Cook simmering gently.
 Do not lift the lid for 20 minutes.

 • After 20 minutes, uncover the pot and use a large spoon to gently press the dumplings into the broth.